Feminist bookstore: History

 Feminist bookstores emerged within this context as spaces not only for buying books, but building communities for women, lesbians, and feminists more broadly as part of the growing feminist movement of the mid-20th century.
 These independent bookstores formed a network across the United States and abroad during the 1960s and after as part of the second-wave feminist movement.
 Sisterwrite, Britain's first feminist bookshop, opened in 1978; it was run as a collective.

 In addition to their function as booksellers, feminist bookstores served as places of learning and organizing for social change.
 Many feminist bookstores were collectively run by boards of women in a non-hierarchical structure.
 This was an anti-capitalist business model in line with second-wave feminists' belief that system change was needed in order to create meaningful change in women's lives.

 The call for more diverse types of feminist and lesbian spaces took place in-part because queer businesses and locations for community building were few and far between, with the notable exception of the gay bar scene.
-Even within explicitly LBGT (lesbian, gay, bisexual, trans) spaces lesbians were ostracized, in addition to the broader societal discrimination which they faced.
-Feminist bookstores were created in part to combat this homophobia and lesbophobia, in response to the lack of safe spaces for lesbians and bisexual women.
+Even within explicitly LGBT (lesbian, gay, bisexual, transgender) spaces lesbians were ostracized, in addition to the broader societal discrimination which they faced.
+Feminist bookstores such as Magic Speller Bookstore which was run by Zoe Nicholson from California, were created in part to combat this homophobia and lesbophobia, in response to the lack of safe spaces for lesbians and bisexual women.